A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Introduction

-The goal of error mitigation from algorithmic perspective is to recover the noise-free information using data from repeated experiments, which is usually achieved via statistical methods.
-In the existing error models, the parameters, e.g., error rate of measurement or gates, are usually considered as deterministic values. instead of, some random variables according to some unknown distributions.
-We did not see the related work for the latter case.
-By considering error mitigation as a stochastic inverse problem, we adopt a new Bayesian algorithm from \cite{Butler2018} to construct the distributions of model parameters and use corresponding backward error models to filter out gate errors and measurement errors from the measurement outcomes of quantum circuits.
+The goal of QEM from the algorithmic perspective is to recover the noise-free information using data from repeated experiments, which is usually achieved via statistical methods.
+In the existing error models, the parameters, e.g., error rate of measurement or gates, are usually considered as deterministic values (possibly with confidence interval), and the goal is to filter the error in estimating the expectation of an operator.
+Instead, by considering error mitigation as a stochastic inverse problem, we adopt a new Bayesian algorithm from~\cite{Butler2018} to construct the distributions of model parameters and use corresponding backward error models to filter errors from the outcomes of a quantum device.
+Note that our framework does not rely on the specific knowledge of the problems that quantum circuits want to answer, like in~\cite{Arute2020}, or hardware calibration, such as~\cite{Sheldon2016, Arute2019}.
+We aim to estimate the parameters more comprehensively for selected error models as an inverse problem while error mitigation is achieved by using the error model in a backward direction.

 The paper is organized as following.
-In Section \ref{sec:error-models}, we provide the measurement error model based on independent classical measurement error and expand the gate error model in \cite{Takahashi2020} to multiple-error scenario.
-In Section \ref{sec:est}, we introduce the use of Bayesian algorithm in \cite{Butler2018} to infer the distributions of parameters of measurement error and gate error models.
-Then, we demonstrate the creation of our error filter on IBM's quantum device \texttt{ibmqx2} (Yorktown) and apply our filter together with other existing error mitigation methods on measurement outcome from state tomography, an example of Grover's search \cite{algs}, Quantum Approximate Optimization Algorithm (QAOA) \cite{algs}, and a 200-NOT-gate circuit in Section \ref{sec:exp}.
+In Section~\ref{sec:error-models}, we provide the measurement error model based on independent classical measurement error and expand the gate error model in~\cite{Takahashi2020} to multiple-error scenario.
+In Section~\ref{sec:est}, we introduce the use of Bayesian algorithm in~\cite{Butler2018} to infer the distributions of parameters of measurement error and gate error models.
+Then, we demonstrate the creation of our error filter on IBM's quantum device \texttt{ibmqx2} (Yorktown) and apply our filter together with other existing error mitigation methods on measurement outcome from state tomography, an example of Grover's search~\cite{algs}, an instance of Quantum Approximate Optimization Algorithm (QAOA)~\cite{algs}, and a 200-NOT-gate circuit in Section~\ref{sec:exp}.
+The code is available in~\cite{muqing_zheng_2022_7005312}.